artix41/blog/blog/_posts/2023-01-23-stabilizer-formalism-1.md

 Your beloved parity checks will turn into stabilizers, a set of commuting measurements controlling the parity of your qubits in different bases.
 Parity-check matrices and Tanner graphs will get slightly bigger and more constrained.
 But apart from that, if you're more or less comfortable with the notions discussed in the last post, going quantum shouldn't give you too much trouble.

 So, what's the plan?
-To make the content of this post a bit more digestable, I've decided to divide it into two parts.
+To make the content of this post a bit more digestible, I've decided to divide it into two parts.
 In the first part, we will start by motivating the need for the stabilizer formalism, using the quantum repetition code and Shor's code as examples.
 We will then be ready to formally define stabilizer codes and one of its most important families, the CSS codes.
-To illustrate our construction, we will end the post by introducing a simple code that really examplifies the stabilizer and CSS construction: the Steane code.
+To illustrate our construction, we will end the post by introducing a simple code that really exemplifies the stabilizer and CSS construction: the Steane code.
 Finally, in case you need it, I've put some reminders on the manipulation of Pauli operators in the appendix.

 In the second part of this series, we will look more deeply into the properties of stabilizer codes.
 In particular, we will introduce the notion of logical operator, see how to generalize parity-check matrices and Tanner graphs to the quantum setting, and study some properties of stabilizers states and the Clifford group.